open-sauced/docs/docs/contributing/introduction-to-contributing.md

 1. [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the repository you're working on from [github/open-sauced](https://github.com/open-sauced) to your own GitHub account.
 2. Clone the forked repository to your local machine.
-3. Check the README of the project to determine how to run the project locally.
-For many of our repositories, you'll find the directions below work for running the project locally.
+3. Check the project's README to determine how to run the project locally.

+For many of our repositories, you'll find the directions below work for running the project locally:

-4. Run `npm ci` to install the dependencies and set up the project.
+Run `npm ci` to install the dependencies and set up the project.

-You can also use the shell commands below to get started once you have forked the repository.
+You can also use the shell commands below to get started once you have forked the repository:
-Make sure to replace `<your-name>` with your GitHub username.

 ```shell
 git clone https://github.com/<your-name>/open-sauced
 cd open-sauced
 npm ci
 ```

+Make sure to replace `<your-name>` with your GitHub username.

 ## Building